comfyanonymous/ComfyUI_examples/controlnet/README.md

 # ControlNet and T2I-Adapter Examples

-Note that in these examples the raw image is passed to the ControlNet/T2I adapter without any preprocessing.
-When passing images directly to the controlnet it should be the type of image that the ControlNet expects to get the best results.
+Note that in these examples the raw image is passed directly to the ControlNet/T2I adapter.

+Each ControlNet/T2I adapter needs the image that is passed to it to be in a specific format like depthmaps, canny maps and so on depending on the specific model if you want good results.

-If you are looking for nodes to preprocess your images you can find some: [Here](https://github.com/Fannovel16/comfy_controlnet_preprocessors)
+The ControlNetApply node will not convert regular images into depthmaps, canny maps and so on for you.
+You will have to do that separately or using nodes to preprocess your images that you can find: [Here](https://github.com/Fannovel16/comfy_controlnet_preprocessors)

 ### Scribble ControlNet